ktoso/rx-wiki/Creating-Observables.md

 myArrayObservable = Observable.from(myArray);
 ```

-This converts the sequence of values in the iterable object or array into a sequence of objects emitted, one at a time, by a Observable.
+This converts the sequence of values in the iterable object or array into a sequence of objects emitted, one at a time, by an Observable.

+The `from()` method is also capable of transforming a `Future` into an Observable.
+(This is not true of its `toObservable()` cousin.)

 ## just()
 #### convert an object into an Observable that emits that object